Ontario premier Ford starts second term with many promises, less revenue

 "We're going to have more people who will have disabilities, who will not be able to work or will not be able to work full-time.
 This is highly problematic."

+NEWSMAKER-Ford, folksy in face of criticism, clinches second term as Ontario premier

-(Reporting by Anna Mehler Paperny; Editing by Denny Thomas and Richard Pullin)
+(Reporting by Anna Mehler Paperny; Editing by Denny Thomas and Alistair Bell)

 ((Anna.MehlerPaperny@thomsonreuters.com; 647-225-9609;))